 Here’s the thing - herpes is not included in standard STI screenings — partly because the process of testing for it can be challenging, and partly because in the absence of symptoms, it’s not particularly threatening to your health or wellbeing (not to mention the fact that nearly 50% of Americans may have HSV-1 in their systems).

-If you are positive for HSV, prescription antibiotics can help you both manage flare-ups and decrease the likelihood that you’ll spread the virus through viral shedding.
+If you are positive for HSV, prescription antivirals can help you both manage flare-ups and decrease the likelihood that you’ll spread the virus through viral shedding.

 Dealing with HSV requires education and treatment.
 With the right doses of both, you can enjoy a full and thriving life regardless of whether you have HSV or not.
 Don’t let anyone tell you otherwise!